ybg123/Anime_Faces_Generation/README.md

 # Anime Faces Generation
-Generate anime faces at the resolution of 128px, check the notebook in this repository for details. <br>
+* Generate anime faces at the resolution of 128px, code is available at . <br>
 The Frechet Inception Distance (FID) calculated from 50000 generated images using the official implementation of FID to Pytorch is **6.94**. <br>
 Selected generated images: <br>
 <br>